Elizebeth Smith Friedman: Prohibition

 The 1919 National Prohibition Act, also known as the Volstead Act, forbade the manufacture, sale, or trade of liquor in the United States.
 However, Prohibition, which was in effect from 1920 to 1933, did not stop the demand for alcoholic beverages, and the Coast Guard was put in charge of stopping smugglers along the coasts.
 Bootleggers and smugglers brought liquor and narcotics into the U.S., as well as items that would be heavily taxed if imported openly, such as perfume, jewels, and even pinto beans.

-The smugglers used encrypted radio messages extensively to conduct their operations.
+The smugglers used encrypted Morse code radio messages extensively to conduct their operations.
 In response, the Coast Guard hired Elizebeth Friedman, who had quit her job in 1922, on a temporary basis to decode their backlog of messages.
 Eventually, she and a small team of cryptanalysts she trained led the effort against international smuggling and drug-running.

 While early codes and ciphers were very basic, their subsequent increase in complexity and resistance to solution was important to the financial growth of smuggling operations.
 The extent of sophistication posed little problem for Friedman; she mounted successful attacks against simple substitution and transposition ciphers, as well as the more complex ciphers which eventually came into use.

 In 1927, the U.S. Treasury Department's Bureau of Prohibition and of Customs established a joint effort with the U.S. Coast Guard Intelligence Division to monitor international smuggling, drug-running, and criminal activity domestically and internationally.
 From 1927 to 1939, the unit, which was of critical importance, was folded into the U.S. Coast Guard.

 Friedman solved the bulk of intercepts collected by Coast Guard stations in San Francisco and Florida herself.
 In June 1928, she was sent to teach C.A.
 Housel, stationed with the Coordinator of the Pacific Coast Details, how to decrypt rumrunners' messages.
 Under her teaching, Housel was able to decode 3,300 messages within 21 months.
-In October and November 1929, she was then recruited in Houston, Texas to solve 650 smuggling traffic cases that had been subpoenaed by the United States Attorney.
+In October and November 1929, she was then recruited in Houston, Texas, to solve 650 smuggling traffic cases that had been subpoenaed by the United States Attorney.
 In doing so, she decrypted 24 coding systems used by smugglers.
 Friedman's work was responsible for providing decoded information that resulted in the conviction of the narcotics-smuggling Ezra Brothers.

 While working for the U.S. Coast Guard, the Bureau of Narcotics, the Bureau of Internal Revenue, the Bureau of Prohibition and Customs, and the Department of Justice, Friedman solved over 12,000 coded messages by hand in three years, resulting in 650 criminal prosecutions.
 One of the individuals Friedman helped to indict was Al Capone.